-Binnington has 50 saves, Blues beat Vegas to end 7-game skid
+Binnington has 50 saves, Blues beat Vegas to end 7 game skid

 Blais scored 7:21 into the first when he roofed a feed from David Perron over Fleury’s glove for his fourth goal of the season to make it 2-0.
 Blais had been a healthy scratch for St. Louis’ previous three contests.

-Walman scored his first NHL goal to add some insurance when he one-timed a rebound from Jordan Kyrou past Fleury with 6:27 remaining in regulation to make it 3-0.
+Walman scored his first NHL goal to add some insurance with 6:27 remaining in regulation to make it 3-0.

+“I kind of blacked out a little bit but it was a great play by our forwards to get the puck deep in the zone,” Walman said.
+“Kyrou made a good pass off the pad I guess and it came right to me and I was fortunate enough to put it in the net.”

 Nicoals Roy spoiled Binnington’s bid for his ninth career shutout when he scored his second goal of the season with 4:16 to go.